 Early detection of obstructive coronary artery disease

-Project: GIPS IV, Early Synergy Research line: Ischemic Heart DiseasesMore about this vacancy
+Project: GIPS-IV trial, Early Synergy Research line: Ischemic Heart DiseasesMore about this vacancy

 Cardiovascular diseases (CVD) are responsible for approximately 17 million deaths yearly worldwide mainly driven by ischemic heart disease (IHD).
 Approximately 25% of subjects dying from CVD are due to sudden cardiac death (SCD) in the majority of cases caused by IHD.
 Unfortunately, in the large majority of patients, SCD and ACS occur suddenly without clear prior complaints and without a previous history of known CAD (previous reported angina, myocardial infarction, CABG or PCI).
 Most of these patients suffer from concealed IHD and some suffer from another from other chronic degenerative diseases (valvular or heart failure)2-4.
 The consequences can be disastrous: irreparable damage to the myocardium leading to chronic heart failure, persisting symptoms and restrictions or even be fatal.